shinhugh/spa/README.md

 file should be heavily modified.
     - `public/index.js` holds the client-side code that implements logic specific to the application.
 This file should be heavily modified.
+    - `public/initialize.js` holds the client-side code that initializes the framework.
+This file should not be modified.
 - `server/` holds the code and configuration for the server-side application.
     - `server/app.js` holds the code that implements the server.
 This is the file that should be fed into Node.js.
 This file should not be modified.